-A lot has changed over the last three years, with onset of COVID-19 and its continual impact around the world.
+A lot has changed over the past few years, with rising inflation, interest rates, and the erosion of housing affordability.
 What remains unchanged is the December 31 deadline for capital property transactions.
-This is important to note if you wish to sell capital property and apply the gains or losses to your 2022 tax return.
+This is important to note if you wish to sell capital property and apply the gains or losses to your 2023 tax return.

 Capital property includes tangible property such as real estate, vehicles, stocks, bonds, cryptocurrencies, collectibles, and art, as well as intangible property such as patents and trademarks.
 Generally, if you sell this type of property for more than what you originally paid, you have a capital gain; likewise, if you sell for less than the original cost, you have a capital loss.